 Most suppliers in Yiwu primarily do business with Indian, African, and Middle Eastern buyers.
 The import laws in these countries vary dramatically from that of the U.S., so do not expect Yiwu suppliers to comply with safety, trademark, and labeling regulations automatically.

 Be sure to know which regulations and restrictions apply to your product categories before purchasing.
 To avoid risk at customs, avoid sourcing these goods in Yiwu:

 - Toys & Children’s Products

 To get more information and see a variety of the products sold in Yiwu, visit the Official Website of the Yiwu Market.

-When imported shipments enter the US, the government retains a copy of the bill of lading and makes it available for public access.
-This means useful information—including the importer’s name, the supplier’s name, and shipment details—is readily available.
+When imported shipments enter the US, the government retains a copy of the bill of lading—which includes the importer’s name, the supplier’s name, and shipment details—and makes it available for public access.
 This information is limited to shipments that have arrived via boat, but that still accounts for roughly 10 million records per year.

-Obtaining these import records is perfectly legal—but that doesn’t mean it’s easy.
-To get it straight from the customs bureau, you have to request the information, pay a fee, and wait multiple weeks for processing.
+Obtaining these import records is perfectly legal but it’s that easy.
+To get it from the customs bureau, you have to request the information, pay a fee, and wait multiple weeks for processing.